Your UMTA Trust: A member-focused benefit alliance

 By the mid-1950s, insurance companies recognized the potential to profit from selling health policies.
 Even as health benefit programs became increasingly driven by business considerations, the UMTA Trust remained true to its not-for-profit mission.
 Participation in the Trust allowed groups to pool their resources, share the risk of increasing medical costs, and tailor programs to the needs of their workforce.

 The pooled resources of the original UMTA Trust groups have grown substantially through years of regular contributions and sound investment management.
-The original basic benefit allowances (including $10 per day hospitalization and $5.00 for a doctor’s house call) have given way to today’s expansive array of medical coverage options, with numerous PPO plans offered alongside traditional HMO plans, as well as fee-for-service and managed care dental options.
+The original basic benefit allowances (including $10 per day hospitalization and $5 doctor’s house calls) have given way to today’s expansive array of medical coverage options, with PPO plans offered alongside traditional HMO plans, as well as fee-for-service and managed care dental options.

-For over 68 years, the UMTA Trust has been dedicated to the enduring welfare of working families.
+For nearly a decade, the UMTA Trust has been dedicated to the enduring welfare of working families.